ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 # graalvm-quarkus-micronaut-springboot

-The goal of this project is to compare some Java frameworks like: [`Quarkus`](https://quarkus.io/), [`Micronaut`](https://micronaut.io/) and [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).
+The goal of this project is to compare some Java Microservices Frameworks like: [`Quarkus`](https://quarkus.io/), [`Micronaut`](https://micronaut.io/) and [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).
 For it, we will implement applications using those frameworks, build their JVM and Native Docker images and measure start-up times, memory footprint, etc.

 ## Proof-of-Concepts & Articles